Nicolás Richotti: Professional career

 Richotti started his career in 2004 at Hindú Resistencia of the Argentine Second League.
 In 2005, he moved to Italy, on a one-year contract with Bari, in the Italian minor divisions.

 In 2008, after playing three years in the Italian minors, Richotti signed with the Spanish fourth division team CB San Isidro.
 One year later, he joined the Real Madrid reserve team, Real Madrid B, before moving to CB Canarias in 2010, where he became the team's captain in 2015.

 On September 23, 2019, he has signed with Montakit Fuenlabrada of the Liga Endesa.

 In August 2021, Richotti signed with Úrvalsdeild karla club Njarðvík.
-On 18 September he scored 14 points in Njarðvík's 97-93 win against Stjarnan in the Icelandic Cup final, ending the clubs 16 year major title draught.
+On 18 September he scored 14 points in Njarðvík's 97–93 win against Stjarnan in the Icelandic Cup final, ending the club's 16 year major title draught.
 On 2 October 2021, he scored 18 points in Njarðvík's 100–113 loss against Þór Þorlákshöfn in the Icelandic Super Cup.
 On 7 January 2022, he scored a season high 29 points in a win against Þór Þorlákshöfn.
 For the season, he averaged 14.4 points, 4.4 rebounds and 5.2 assists.

 In October 2022, Richotti resigned with Njarðvík for the 2022–2023 season.
 On 15 December 2022, he scored 27 points in a victory against KR.
+On 16 March, he scored a regular season high 28 points in a win against KR.
+During the regular season, he averaged 14.9 points and 4.5 assists, helping Njarðvík to a league best 17–5 record, tied with Valur.
+In the first game of the playoffs, he scored a season high 29 points against Grindavík which Njarðvík eventually swept 3–0.
+In the semi-finals, Njarðvík lost to eventual champions 1–3.
+In July 2023, he announced his retirement from playing and started working as a basketball ambassador for CB 1939 Canarias who in turn retired his nr.
+5 jersey.